The topic of granite sealers and sealing granite countertops is full of controversy

 QUESTION: We just had granite kitchen countertops installed and sealed, but are seeing dark water stains around the sink.
-We purchased a Dupont sealant …
+How do we know if the granite …

 Removing Fresh Granite Sealer from Countertops

-QUESTION: I have a black/brown mottled granite counter top that was sealed over a year ago and tried to seal it again today.
-The sealer I used …
+QUESTION: I have a black granite countertop that was sealed over a year ago and I tried to seal it again today.
+The sealer I used today caused …

 Using AGER To Darken Granite Countertop Edges